tethysplatform/tethys/docs/installation/linux.rst

 .. tip::

     To install and use Tethys Platform, you will need to be familiar with using the command line/terminal.
 For a quick introduction to the command line, see the :doc:`../supplementary/terminal_quick_guide` article.

+    Also, check to make sure that your installation of Ubuntu = version 14.04.
+The following steps are likely not to work with other versions.

 1. Install the Dependencies
 ---------------------------